 Decorative Exterior Shutters

-Non-functional wooden shutters contribute color, depth, and character to the exterior of most any house or building.
+Non-functional wooden shutters contribute color, depth, and character to the exterior of a house or building.
 If the shutters do not need to swing closed over the window, sizes can be approximate.

 Measure each window width from the outside edge of window trim to the same spot on the opposite side.
 Calculate outdoor shutter panel width, starting with the smallest window.
 Window widths narrower than 60 inches can appear to have functional shutters by ordering panels half of the window width.
 Window larger than 60 inches, while unable to appear functional, should use panel sizes between 30% and 50% of the window width.
 Consider panel widths of narrow windows when determine panel widths for larger windows.
 Do not exceed a panel width greater than 50% of the window.